Think you need a 20% deposit to buy a home? Think again

 Savings as Security

-If someone close to you wants to help but doesn’t want to give their money away, a savings as security mortgage could be the answer.
-Your helper will deposit a lump sum (usually around 10% of the property price) into a special savings account with the lender and the funds will be used as a backup for your mortgage.
+If someone close to you wants to help but doesn’t want to give their money away forever, a Savings as Security mortgage could be the answer.
+Your helper will deposit a lump sum (usually around 10% of the property price) into a special savings account with the lender, and the funds will be used as a backup for your mortgage.
 As long as you keep up with your repayments, they’ll get their money back plus interest after a set period, usually 3–5 years.
-It’s a win-win for everybody.
+This arrangement benefits everyone involved – you get on the property ladder, and your helper gets their money back with any accrued interest.

 You may have more options than you think